Table of Contents

 How to perform a packet loss test

-There are different software available that can be used to test whether your Spectrum network is suffering from packet loss.
-But this method is perhaps the easiest as it does not require you to use any intricate external applications.
+There is different software available that can be used to test whether your Spectrum network is suffering from packet loss.
+This method is perhaps the easiest as it does not require you to use any intricate external applications.

 This method uses the command prompt to test packet loss.
 Here are the detailed instructions to test Spectrum packet loss:

-7. Here X = IP address to which we are trying to send our data packets.
+- Here X = IP address we are trying to send our data packets to.

-While any packet loss is considered to be undesirable, below 5% could be considered bearable.
+While any packet loss is undesirable, below 5% could be considered bearable.

 Also, make sure to check the average ping round trip.
 If it is greater than 100ms then it reflects high packet latency.